Tim Ferriss

 Timothy Ferriss (born July 20, 1977) is an American entrepreneur, investor, author, podcaster, and lifestyle guru.
-He is known for his 4-Hour self-help book series — including The 4-Hour Work Week, The 4-Hour Body, and The 4-Hour Chef — that focused on lifestyle optimizations, but he has since reconsidered this approach.
+He is known for his 4-Hour self-help book series—including The 4-Hour Work Week, The 4-Hour Body, and The 4-Hour Chef—that focused on lifestyle optimizations, but he has since reconsidered this approach.
 He also supports scientific research into psychedelic treatments.

 Early life

 Ferriss grew up in East Hampton, New York, and credits his poor health in childhood for sparking an interest in self-improvement.
 At age 15, he spent a year in Japan as an exchange student.
 He was a member of the wrestling team in high school.
 After graduating from St. Paul's School, he attended Princeton University, earning a B.A. in East Asian studies in 2000, then first worked in sales at a data storage company.

 Career

+Early Career

 In 2001, Ferriss founded BrainQUICKEN, an internet-based nutritional supplements business, while still employed at his prior job.
 He sold the company, then known as BodyQUICK, to a London-based private equity firm in 2010.
 He has stated that The 4-Hour Workweek was based on this period.